yuvarani03/lab-react-stardom/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/prograd-logo.png)

-# ProGrad Lab | REACT - PROSTARS
+# ProGrad Lab | REACT - STARDOM

 ## Learning Goals

 In this exercise, the goal is ProStar in react:

-- when and how to setup react in your application,
+- props and state,
-- learn map, filter and reduce
+- event handlers

 ## Getting started